w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping.md

 - Linked Use Cases or Categories: TBD
 - Relevant issues:
   - https://github.com/w3c/wot-binding-templates/issues/302
-  - HTTP offers a specific way to extend the information provided and URL can be used to encode further information.
+  - HTTP offers a specific way to extend the information provided, and a URL can be used to encode further information.
   - BACnet binding requires 3 URI variables to give the possibility to provide additional parameters: https://w3c.github.io/wot-binding-templates/bindings/protocols/bacnet/#vocabulary-uri-variables

-2. XML data exchange
+  - MQTT attributes
+  - ?
+CoAP headers to be checked

+2. Mapping to non-JSON Payloads

+Note: this includes plain text, xml etc. but not image and video formats, not binary data like modbus data Note 2: Adapt it to bring nuance on the complexity of the payload format.
+XML has more "features" that JSON, CSV has other concepts.
+Note 3: For the potential solution, we want the transformation to JSON Schema understandable format for the implementer to understand.
+Note 4: Do we prescribe a transformation, CSVs must look like `[[col1value, col2value, ...],[col1value, col2value, ...]]` or `[ {col1Name:col1Value}, {col2Name:col2Value}` or do we let the TD desinger choose or we let the consumer application choose, thus no need transform but give meaning of the columns.

-- **Who:** TD designer of a Thing with XML data exchange.
+- **Who:** TD designer of a Thing with non-JSON data exchange such as XML.
 - **What:** Want to describe XML payloads in TDs (TD uses JSON Schema to describe payload data) and automatically validate XML payloads (WoT implementations use JSON Schema to validate payload data)
   - Impossible to describe XML data accurately (i.e., there is no 1:1 mapping between JSON schema and XML schema)
   - XML and/or JSON in memory while data on the wire (mapping between JSON and XML)